‘Heated Rivalry’ Season 2: When Filming Starts & Everything We Know So Far

 • The second season will adapt Rachel Reid’s Heated Rivalry sequel, The Long Game.

-Based on the production timeline, Heated Rivalry will likely return to HBO Max and Crave sometime in 2027.
-“It can’t be same time next year, because this time last year I’d written five of these, and this time this year I’ve written zero of them,” Tierney explained to Variety.
+Heated Rivalry will return to HBO Max and Crave in spring 2027.
+It may seem like a ways off, but Tierney addressed the Season 2 production timeline in an interview with Variety.
+“It can’t be same time next year, because this time last year I’d written five of these, and this time this year I’ve written zero of them,” Tierney said.
 “So it’s going to be a little bit later, but it’s still going to be soon.”

 He continued, “We understand that everybody’s goal is to not do two years between seasons.
 And at the same time, I don’t want to put out a rushed sh*tty second season just because the show is very popular.
 But we’re very aware that our creative partners are enthusiastic and don’t want to wait too long.
 We’re getting back to work!”